saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 ## Abstract and learning objectives

 In this whiteboard design session, you work in a group to develop a plan for migrating on-premises VMs and SQL Server databases into a combination of IaaS and PaaS services in Azure.
 You provide guidance on performing assessments to reveal any feature parity and compatibility issues between the customer's SQL Server 2008 R2 databases and Azure's managed database offerings.
-You then design a solution for migrating their on-premises services, including VMs and databases, into Azure, with minimal down-time.
+You then design a solution for migrating their on-premises services, including VMs and databases, into Azure, with minimal downtime.
 Finally, you provide guidance on enabling some of the advanced SQL features available in Azure to improve security and performance in the customer's applications.

 At the end of this whiteboard design session, you will be better able to design a cloud migration solution for business-critical applications and databases.